gcebolla/Cyclistic/README.md

 ---

 ## **License**
+- The data, provided by **Motivate International Inc.**, under this [license.](https://divvybikes.com/data-license-agreement).
-This repository is licensed under **Creative Commons Zero v1.0 Universal**.
+- This repository is licensed under **Creative Commons Zero v1.0 Universal**.
 See the [LICENSE](LICENSE) file for more details.

 ---